Table of Contents

 You may also want a sleeveless top that allows for freedom of movement in the arms and shoulders.

-Shoes are not worn.
-Most people simply go barefoot, but you can also invest in yoga socks with non-slip grips on the bottom to keep your feet from sliding on the mat.
+Shoes are not worn during yoga.
+Most people simply go barefoot, but you can also invest in yoga socks with non-slip grips on the bottom to keep your feet from sliding on the yoga mat.

 No Need for a Lot of Equipment to Practice